-- After refueling, align the latch in the cap with the slot in the filler neck.
-Push the cap into the filler neck until it snaps and locks. - 5.
-Remove the ignition key from the cap. - 6.
-Turn the fuel valve ON (if it was set on RES).
+- 4. After refueling, push the fuel fill cap closed until it snaps and locks. - 5.
+Remove the ignition key from the cap.

 Engine oil quality is a major factor that affects both the performance and the service life of the engine.